 M.B.B.S., D.O., M.Phil. in Women's Studies (Calcutta), Ph.D.
 (Manipal)

-Currently teaching at Advanced Centre for Women's Studies, TISS, and is currently Chair, Women and Gender Development Cell.
-She was initially trained in medicine from Calcutta University, went on to work on an Mphil in Women's Studies from Jadavpur University, and completed PhD in Cultural Studies from Centre for the Study of Culture and Society, Bangalore.
+Asha presently teaches at the Advanced Centre for Women's Studies, TISS, and is currently Chair, Women and Gender Development Cell.
+She was initially trained in medicine from Calcutta University, and went on to work on an Mphil in Women's Studies from Jadavpur University, and thereafter completed PhD in Cultural Studies from Centre for the Study of Culture and Society, Bangalore.
 Her current work explores the contexts of gender and biomedicine, with a focus on feminist epistemological critiques of the same.
 She has published in the areas of gender diversity in science institutions, feminist standpoint methodologies, interdisciplinarity in higher education, sexuality and the nation.

 Exploring responses to science from a gender perspective.